 Over the years, Carol has reported from Cuba, Nigeria, and Vietnam.
-She was a Knight Fellow at the Massachusetts Institute of Technology during 2001-2001 and has a masters degree from The Fletcher School of Law and Diplomacy.
+She was a Knight Fellow at the Massachusetts Institute of Technology during 2001-2002 and has a master's degree from The Fletcher School of Law and Diplomacy.
 Carol got her journalistic start in Boston on "The Ten O’Clock News" with Christopher Lydon.

 Conflict & Justice

 A new report found that Chinese surveillance of Uighurs started much earlier and is more comprehensive than previously thought.
 The World speaks to security researcher Apurva Kumar, one of the report's co-authors.

 Almost 30 years after moving to Ghana, Mona Boyd celebrates Juneteenth.
 This year, Boyd is reflecting on the meaning of Juneteenth in the context of the latest swell of activism against racism in the United States.

 Eusebius McKaiser, a South African author and political analyst, speaks to The World's host Marco Werman about what the US might learn from South Africa's own reckoning with race and racism.